 This is the saddest of the stories.
 Back on 08/24/1875 captain Matthew Webb was the first human to swim the English Channel.
 When the need for money arose he tried to swim across Whirlpool below Niagra Falls for $10,000 but never returned…

-For more great sports betting and gambling stories sign up above.
+For more great sports betting news and gambling stories sign up above.